 Current Student Projects

-These students are currently working towards their M.S. degree at Boise State and have thesis projects directly tied to IBO and our research projects.
+These students are currently working towards their degrees at Boise State and have thesis projects directly tied to IBO or our research projects.

 Past Student Projects

 - Carlisle, Jay D. Habitat use and stopover ecology of autumn landbird migrants in the Boise Foothills of southwestern Idaho.
 Ph.D., University of South Dakota, 2005.
 Habitat–Foraging–Stopover

 - Coates, Stephanie –Building the Full Annual Cycle Picture for Long-billed Curlews: Correlates of Nesting Success in the Breeding Grounds and Spatial Distribution and Site Fidelity in the Wintering Grounds.
 2018.

 - Donohue, Kara C. – Exploring Red-tailed Hawk migration using stable isotope analysis and DNA sexing techniques.
 2009.

 - Hallingstad, Eric – Seasonal variation in immunocompetence and other physiological parameters of the American Kestrel (Falco sparverius).
 2008.

 - Hamilton (Stock), Sarah L. A comparative analysis of the ecology and physiology of the Flammulated Owl and Northern Saw-whet Owl during fall migration.University of Idaho, 2002.

 - Laskowsky, Michelle – Prevalence, Intensity and host range phylogenetic evolutionary relationships of avian malaria in migrating raptors in the western United States

 - Leppert, Lynda L. – Heterophil to lymphocyte ratios and DNA sexing in fall migrating Northern Saw-whet Owls and Flammulated Owls in Idaho.
 2002.